HISPlayer/Unity_Video_Player/README.md

 ## Features

 The HISPlayer video streaming player for Unity includes flexible feature set to enable outstanding and personalized user experience.
-If you need specific features not supported yet, don't hesitate to contact us at our [website](https://www.hisplayer.com/demo-gaming/).
+If you need specific or advanced features, please don't hesitate to contact us at our [website](https://www.hisplayer.com/demo-gaming/).

 We support the following features: